| University of North Carolina at Chapel HillGlllings School of Global Public Health

 so I could do them on-site without a doctor's order, and perhaps save a few visits

-for employees.
 The brochure said that the test had a 99% specificity.

 I called the head of micro at Presbyterian, and asked by any chance did he know